National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 Level 3, LDS data are available only to researchers affiliated with US-based organizations such as universities and medical schools.
 As we'll discuss below, the most significant access requirement for Level 3 data is a letter of determination from researchers' local Institutional Review Board (IRB), so this level of data is also available to other US-based organizations with the ability to work with an Institutional Review Board, or IRB (e.g., pharmaceutical companies).

-Level 2, De-Identified data are available to researchers at both US and approved foreign organizations (those that can sign an institutional Data Use Agreement (DUA), see @sec-lifecycle).
+Level 2, De-Identified data are available to researchers at both US and approved foreign organizations (those that can sign an institutional Data Use Agreement (DUA), see @sec-cycle).

 Level 1 Synthetic data are available to researchers at US and approved foreign organizations (though note the update about Level 1 data generation above), as well as individuals without any affiliation with a research organization, i.e., "citizen scientists."
 This level of data thus provides opportunities for public outreach and engagement with topics in clinical science.
 Citizen scientists must nevertheless complete some training requirements and sign the legal Data Use Agreement document.